soft-matter/trackpy/polydisperse.md

-  `diameter + 1` separation was catastrophic at wide size ranges: a large particle's separation (~40–52 px at x10) deleted every genuinely-separate small neighbour within it (measured: x10/medium recall collapsed to ~0.17; the radius rule restores it to ~0.31, with the remainder lost to refine mislocalisation — see the decoupled-windows future work).
+  `diameter + 1` separation was catastrophic at wide size ranges: a large particle's separation (~40–52 px at x10) deleted every genuinely-separate small neighbour within it (measured: x10/medium recall collapsed to ~0.17; the radius rule restores it to ~0.31, with the remainder lost to bootstrap size mis-assignment — see the neighbour-limited-windows future work).
 Radius keying never merges non-overlapping particles (their distance ≥ sum of radii ≥ the larger radius) and still catches same-particle duplicates.
 - **Effort:** medium. **Risk:** medium (verified: `test_small_near_large_not_ deduplicated`).